Year of Silk: 2020

 - Sexual Offences

-Since returning to defence practice in 2010, he has been instructed in a wide variety of cases including multiple accused high value drugs cases, money laundering offences, firearms offences and serious sexual offences including allegations of historic sexual abuse either acting as junior alone or acting as junior as leader.
+Since returning to defence practice in 2010, he has been instructed in a wide variety of cases including multiple accused high value drugs cases, fraud and money laundering offences, confiscation proceedings, firearms offences and serious sexual offences including allegations of historic sexual abuse either acting as junior counsel alone, and latterly prior to his appointment as senior counsel, as junior counsel acting as lead counsel with a junior.

-HMA-v-Alexander Donnelly & Others – extremely complex drugs & money laundering prosecution involving a very large number of witnesses, extensive surveillance evidence, complex forensic accountancy evidence and evidence obtained from foreign jurisdictions.
+HMA-v-Alexander Donnelly & Others – lead counsel in complex drugs & money laundering prosecution involving a very large number of witnesses, extensive surveillance evidence, complex forensic accountancy evidence and evidence obtained from foreign jurisdictions.

-HMA-v-Allan Burns & Others – high profile conspiracy to murder and murder case in relation to an underworld contract killing.
-Large number of witnesses, complex telephone cell-site analysis evidence.
+HMA-v-Allan Burns & Others – lead counsel in high profile conspiracy to murder and murder case in relation to an underworld contract killing involving a large number of witnesses, complex telephone cell-site analysis evidence and complicated ballistics evidence.

-HMA-v-Scott Percy & Others –complex drugs , conspiracy to murder and murder case concerning the contract killing of a rival drug dealer.
-Large number of witnesses, complex issues concerning unusual hearsay evidence.
+HMA-v-Scott Percy & Others – lead counsel in complex drugs, conspiracy to murder and murder case concerning the contract killing of a rival drug dealer involving a large number of witnesses and novel issues concerning the introduction of unusual hearsay evidence relating to conversations between two deceased parties.

-HMA-v-Rhona McKenzie – high profile murder case where a female ran over and killed her “love rival”.
-Complex road traffic investigation evidence.
+HMA-v-Rhona McKenzie – lead counsel in high profile murder case involving complex road traffic investigation evidence where a female used a motor car to knock down and drove over her “love rival”.

-HMA-v-Hoseyin Cobanoglu – case involving multiple rapes and serious sexual assaults of Glasgow prostitutes.
-High profile case due to connection to Emma Caldwell murder inquiry.
+HMA-v-Hoseyin Cobanoglu – lead counsel in case involving multiple rapes and serious sexual assaults of prostitutes.
+High profile case due to its close connection to the Emma Caldwell murder inquiry.

-James Leiser – v- HMA – appeal case involving consideration of requirement of reasonable belief for self-defence in homicide cases.
+James Leiser – v- HMA – lead counsel in appeal case involving consideration of requirement of reasonable belief for self-defence in homicide cases.